4paradigm/OpenMLDB/docs/en/install_deploy.md

 #### 2 Modify the Configuration File: conf/tablet.flags

-* Modify endpoint. endpoint is the deployment machine ip/domain name and port number separated by colons
+* Modify `endpoint`.
+The endpoint is the deployment machine ip/domain name and port number separated by colons.
-* Modify zk_cluster to the already started zk cluster address
+* Modify `zk_cluster` to the already started zk cluster address.
-* If you share zk with other OpenMLDB, you need to modify zk_root_path
+* If you share zk with other OpenMLDB, you need to modify `zk_root_path`.

 ```
 --endpoint=172.27.128.33:9527
 --role=tablet

-# if tablet run as cluster mode zk_cluster and zk_root_path should be set
+# If tablet run as cluster mode zk_cluster and zk_root_path should be set:
 --zk_cluster=172.27.128.33:7181,172.27.128.32:7181,172.27.128.31:7181
 --zk_root_path=/openmldb_cluster
 ```

 **Notice:**
-* The endpoint cannot use 0.0.0.0 and 127.0.0.1
+* The endpoint cannot use 0.0.0.0 and 127.0.0.1.
 * If the domain name is used here, all the machines where the client using openmldb is located must be equipped with the corresponding host.
 Otherwise, it will not be accessible.
-* The configuration of zk_cluster and zk_root_path is consistent with that of nameserver
+* The configuration of zk_cluster and zk_root_path is consistent with that of Nameserver.

 #### 3 Start the service